rachana5/traefik-challenge/documentation.md

 docker compose up -d
 ```

-You should be able to access the web, API, and Traefik dashboard services using the URLs that you defined in the `docker-compose.yml` file.
-Because we are using self-signed certificates, you will need to accept the security warnings in your browser to access the services.
+You should be able to access the services using the URLs that we defined in the `docker-compose.yml` file:

-When you are accessing the web service, you will be prompted to enter a username and password (`admin`/`admin`).
-To access the API service, enter the domain name followed by `/nouns`, `/verbs`, and `/adjectives`.
+- The web service is accessible from the `https://wordsmith-web.localhost` URL.
+You are prompted to enter the username and password (`admin`/`admin`).
+- The API service is accessible from the `https://wordsmith-api.localhost` URL.
+Enter the domain name followed by `/nouns`, `/verbs`, and `/adjectives`.
 A JSON object is returned that contains a randomly generated word based on the application's database.
+- The Traefik dashboard is accessible from the `https://traefik.localhost` URL.

+> Because we are using self-signed certificates, you will need to accept the security warnings in your browser to access the services.

 The following screenshot shows how an example of the Traefik dashboard: